-As I spent time at the conference talking with other parents and professionals the same theme kept coming up.
-At what point did everyone in a TEAM meeting stop believing in those skills that made them want to be a teacher and administrator to begin with?
-When was it okay for professionals to think, wow, that parent is being unreasonable, why can’t they just accept their child has a disability and they are never going to achieve what other kids will achieve?
+As I spent time at the conference talking with other parents and professionals, the same theme kept coming up.
+At what point did everyone in a TEAM meeting stop believing in those skills that made them want to be a teacher and administrator, to begin with?
+When was it okay for professionals to think, wow, that parent is unreasonable, why can’t they accept their child has a disability, and that their child is never going to achieve what other kids will achieve?
 How was it that budgets were the main focus in IEP meetings instead of what a child needs to access the curriculum?
-And more importantly when was it okay to look at parents as troublemakers when all they want is what is best and what is deserved for their child?
+And more importantly, when was it okay to look at parents as troublemakers when all they want is what is best and what is deserved for their child?

 Raising children with special needs is the hardest thing I have ever had to do.
-Raising children in general is hard, but when your child has a disadvantage from all other children, it is beyond hard.
+Raising children, in general, is hard, but when your child has a disadvantage from all other children, it is beyond hard.
 It feels impossible.
-When parents fight for their children for services to even the playing field as shown in the picture above, we are not trying to cause problems.
-We are not being unreasonable.
-We are stating facts, we are stating laws, we are stating what is required for a Free Appropriate Public Education in the Least Restricted Environment!
+When parents fight for their children for services to even the playing field, we are not trying to cause problems, as shown in the picture above.
+We are not unreasonable.
+We are stating facts, and we are stating laws, we are stating what is required for a Free Appropriate Public Education in the Least Restricted Environment!

 I know first hand how difficult it is to be a teacher.
-How frustrating it can be when more demands are put on teachers with less resources.
-It is very easy to loose sight of why we got into this profession in the first place.
-Which is to teach children.
+How frustrating it can be when more demands are put on teachers with fewer resources.
+It is very easy to lose sight of why we got into this profession in the first place, which is to teach children.
 However, every decision we make is not about budgets, but about our students.
 All decisions made always needs to be about the students.
-Which why it is so mind-blowing to me how many times we hear the word no when it comes to services for kids with special needs.
+This is why it is so mind-blowing to me how often we hear the word no regarding services for kids with special needs.

-Calling all teachers and Administrators: Remember that we send our kids everyday to school and leave them in your capable loving hands to teach our children so they can be functional members of society.
-We know it is a very difficult task to motivate and include every child.
-Please know there are plenty of children who need you to be Hardworking, patient, knowledgeable about education, able to think outside the box, be understanding and compassionate of the struggles raising a child with special needs, and have UNCONDITIONAL LOVE OF ALL CHILDREN!
+Calling all teachers and Administrators: Remember that we send our kids every day to school and leave them in your capable, loving hands to teach our children so they can be functional members of society.
+We know it is challenging to motivate and include every child.
+Please know there are plenty of children who need you to be Hardworking, patient, knowledgeable about education, able to think outside the box, be understanding and compassionate of the struggles of raising a child with special needs, and have UNCONDITIONAL LOVE OF ALL CHILDREN!
 We need your help fighting for services for our children.
 Be a positive voice.
 Signed: Parents